Syrian rebels seize U.N. peacekeepers near Golan Heights

 ONE MILLION REFUGEES

-At a registration centre for Syrians in the northern Lebanese city of Tripoli, a 19-year-old mother of two registered on Wednesday as the millionth refugee to flee her country.
+At a registration center for Syrians in the northern Lebanese city of Tripoli, a 19-year-old mother of two registered on Wednesday as the millionth refugee to flee her country.

 "The situation is very bad for us.
 We can't find work," said the teenage mother, wearing a green headscarf and holding her daughter as she spoke to reporters.